Biotronik: History

 BIOTRONIK began with the development of the first German implantable pacemaker (Biotronik IP-03) in 1963.
-The pacemaker was developed at the Technical University of Berlin by physicist Max Schaldach (1936–2001), a professor of biomedical technology at the Friedrich-Alexander-University of Erlangen-Nuremberg (FAU), and electrical engineer Otto Franke.
+The pacemaker was developed at Technische Universität Berlin by physicist Professor.
+Dr. Max Schaldach (1936–2001), a professor of biomedical technology at the Friedrich-Alexander-University of Erlangen-Nuremberg (FAU), and electrical engineer Otto Franke.
 In the early years, the company worked to improve pacemakers' capacity and battery life, and secure the connections among electrodes, pacemakers, and the heart.
 Since its start, more than 19 million BIOTRONIK devices in over 100 countries have been implanted.

-In 1976, the company moved to Sieversufer 8 in Berlin-Neukölln.
+In 1976, the company moved to Sieversufer 8 in Britz, Neukölln.
 In 1979, a US production site in Lake Oswego, Oregon was built.
 This subsidiary resulted from the acquisition of the American pacemaker producer Stimulation Technology, Inc. At the same time, with the development and production of advanced hybrid circuitry and structural components for the medical technology industry, the company also began to develop circuits for pacemakers.
 In the 1980s, the dual-chamber stimulation method (DDD) was developed, leading to the manufacturing of a pacemaker that could read and react to spontaneous contractions of the atrium, and better respond to them of its own accord.
 To this end, BIOTRONIK developed the Diplos 03, a multi-programme DDD pacemaker with bilateral telemetry, which made it a European market leader and increased its presence in South America and Asia.

 In 1987, the firm moved its headquarters to Woermannkehre 1, next door to its previous location.
 In 1993, BIOTRONIK produced the first German implantable cardioverter defibrillator (ICD), among them the Phylax 06.
 Closed loop stimulation (CLS), which integrates the pacemaker into the body's own regulatory system, thereby allowing it to react to patients’ changing physical and emotional activity, was introduced in the 1990s.
 Also in 1993, BIOTRONIK developed fractal coating for implantable electrodes.
 This coating optimises the electrically active surface of the electrode, thereby improving its perception and stimulation properties.
 BIOTRONIK remains the only manufacturer of fractal-coated electrodes.

 In 1994 and 1995 respectively, BIOTRONIK began offering a full spectrum of electrophysiology products and vascular intervention products.
 BIOTRONIK also develops and produces balloon catheters and stents for the treatment of coronary artery disease.
 With Philos, the company has offered a complete pacemaker family with telemetry since 2000, when it received CE Mark approval for the product, and also successfully implanted the first pacemaker with Home Monitoring (remote patient monitoring).
 Home Monitoring has shown significant clinical benefits, including over a 50% reduction in mortality of heart failure patients.